 3. SimplyThick Recall

-FDA warns parents and nursing staff not to feed babies SimplyThick [8], a product used to help babies with swallowing difficulties because it had been linked to a life-threatening skin disorder known as necrotizing enterocolitis (NEC), which is characterized by severe blistering and peeling of the skin.
+As claimed by NPR Organization, the FDA warns parents and nursing staff not to feed babies SimplyThick [5], a product used to help babies with swallowing difficulties because it had been linked to a life-threatening skin disorder known as necrotizing enterocolitis (NEC), which is characterized by severe blistering and peeling of the skin.

 SimplyThick is added to breast milk and formula to help keep food down without spitting up, and may also be used in older children and adults with swallowing problems caused by throat trauma.

-4. Similac Baby Formula Recall
+4. Similac Baby Formula NEC Recall

 Abbott Laboratories recalled its Similac formula after the FDA said the product could cause internal discomfort and could lead infants to refuse to eat.
 Affected products included powdered formula (not liquid Similac), and were sold in either plastic containers or in specific-size cans including 8-ounce, 12.4-ounce, and 12.9-ounce cans.

-5. Enfamil Baby Formula Linked to NEC
+5. Enfamil Baby Formula NEC

 Enfamil, another cow's milk-based baby formula like Similac, has recently been linked to necrotizing enterocolitis.
 Premature infants who are fed Enfamil may develop a perforation (hole) in their intestines.